e271828e/Flight.jl/docs/notes/design/framework_design.md

 most once per boundary (settled in §11.6).

-**Departure from the orthodox formalism, stated openly.** The textbook form is `ẋ = f(x, u)`, `y = g(x, u)`; this design's is `y = g(x, u)`, `ẋ = f(y, u)`.
-The composite map `x ↦ ẋ` is mathematically identical (linearization, trim and AD are untouched), but the spelling is heterodox and every literate newcomer will pause at it once.
-The teaching line: *"stage 1 publishes what you know from state alone — by default, the state itself; stage 2 adds what needs inputs; your dynamics then read the same table everyone else does."* The decision was grounded in a component-by-component survey of FlightPhysics/FlightApps (§13.2): derivative/output overlap is the *norm* in this domain (Newton–Euler, kinematics, piston engine, gear friction, every discrete compensator), so the orthodox split would force either systematic duplicated math (with its silent-drift bug class), systematic component atomization, or a cache mechanism — all rejected.
+**Departure from the orthodox formalism, stated openly.** The textbook form is `ẋ = f(x, u)`, `y = g(x, u)`; this design's `f` receives the orthodox arguments *plus* the published table: `ẋ = f(x, m, y, u, t)`.
+The composite map `x ↦ ẋ` is mathematically identical (linearization, trim and AD are untouched); the heterodox element is only that derivatives may read outputs.
+The teaching line: *"stage 1 publishes what you know from state alone; stage 2 adds what needs inputs; your dynamics read your own published results instead of recomputing them."* The decision was grounded in a component-by-component survey of FlightPhysics/FlightApps (§14.2): derivative/output overlap is the *norm* in this domain (Newton–Euler, kinematics, piston engine, gear friction, every discrete compensator), so the orthodox split would force either systematic duplicated math (with its silent-drift bug class), systematic component atomization, or a cache mechanism — all rejected.
 FlightCore's fused `f_ode!` already embodied the same economics; this design keeps them while adding checked scheduling.

 **Shared expensive computations** are thereby solved uniformly: compute once in `g_s2`, publish, and let `f`/`h` (and external consumers, e.g. an accelerometer model